Joe-Kerr/nativeDialogGetContents/readme.md

 ```

-## Known issues (to be addressed with this pre-release)
+## Known issues

-- On Firefox, when escaping or canceling the dialog, cleanup and Promise resultion happen only after the mouse has been moved over the document.
+- In Firefox (Windows), if you cancel the open-dialog with ESC without having moved the mouse since your click on the open trigger, the cancel action is only detected when you move the mouse after the open-dialog has closed.
+In practice this is rarely the case.
+If it does happen, cancel detection happens right after the first mouse move.

+- In some versions of Samsung Internet browsers an extra tap is required after cancelling file selection.

 - Testing native dialogs might not be possible.
 External tools are suggested that emulate key presses on OS level.
 Current approach: manual testing.